 Medicare-focused endocrine care

-Board-Certified Endocrinology Care for Seniors on Medicare
+Board-Certified Endocrinology Care for Adults with Medicare Coverage

-Care Endocrinology is now open full-time and accepting appointments for seniors seeking expert endocrine care.
+Care Endocrinology is now open full-time and accepting appointments for adults seeking expert endocrine care.
 Led by Victoria Trendafilova, MD—a board-certified endocrinologist with extensive academic and clinical training—our practice offers thoughtful, personalized care for diabetes, thyroid disease, osteoporosis, and other hormone-related conditions.

 Important: This page is educational and does not replace medical advice.
 If you have urgent symptoms (chest pain, trouble breathing, confusion, severe weakness), call 911 or seek emergency care.